My "Academic Pensieve" (named after Prof. Albus Dumbledore's

 contains almost every handwritten mathematical note that I wrote for my

 internal use since February 2008, almost every tiny silly internal-use

-computer program that I wrote in that period, and some further raw stuff.
+computer program that I wrote in that period, many images, TeX documents, PDF files, and some further raw stuff.

 excluding index files and blackboard shots.